 It is legally possible for birds, rats, rabbits, snakes, monkeys, hedgehogs, and other animals to be certified as ESAs.
 However, they may pose a hazard to public safety, be difficult to care for or travel with or be insufficient in providing the physical comfort their owners need.
 Each case is evaluated individually by a licensed mental health professional to determine if the animal is providing sufficient comfort and support to qualify as an ESA.

-How does ESA Dogs Differ from Therapy Dogs and Service Dogs?
+How do ESA Dogs Differ from Therapy Dogs and Service Dogs?

 There are many differences between emotional support dogs, service dogs, and therapy dogs.
-An Emotional Support dog is specifically for those suffering from emotional or mental disabilities and is not trained to perform certain tasks.
-Instead, they act as a companion and source of emotional support to their owners in the form of therapy.
+An emotional support dog is specifically for those suffering from emotional or mental disabilities and is not trained to perform certain tasks.
+Instead, they act as a companion and sources of emotional support to their owners in the form of therapy.
 For a person to designate their pet dog as an ESA, they must have a valid letter from a licensed mental health professional.

 Service dogs, on the other hand, are specifically trained to help individuals with impairments such as seizures, hearing loss, visual impairment, post-traumatic stress disorder, or mobility impairments.
 They must be trained and certified as service dogs and benefit from being able to go anywhere their owners go.